paradiselabs-ai/WebSplat/claudeDev_docs/devNotes.md

 5. Issue: Secure handling of credentials
    Solution: Use environment variables for sensitive information and parse JSON directly in the application

+6. Issue: Multiline JSON in .env file
+   Solution: Reformat the JSON as a single line in the .env file for proper parsing

 ## Hybrid AI Agent Implementation Notes
 - Use the estimate_complexity method to determine which AI model (o1 or Vertex AI) to use for a given task